top of page

 Guscin himself notes that "the two images were often confused in both literature and art" [Guscin, The Tradition of the Image of Edessa, p.
 192].

-As we know, the Veil of Veronica was, by the 12th century, related to the ascent to Calvary (see Part 1).
+As we know, the Veil of Veronica was, by the 12th century, related to the ascent to Calvary (see: Images Not Made by Human Hand?).

 From the late Middle Ages, the image of Veronica wiping the face of Jesus carrying the cross is present in the sixth station of the Stations of the Cross, and in artistic depictions of Veronica (which begin to spread from the 13th century), the face of Jesus often appears bloodied [cf. G. Wolf, "Or fu sì fatta la sembianza vostra?”
 Sguardi alla "vera icona" e alle sue copie artistiche, in Morello, Wolf, pp. 103-114].